5 Archaeological Discoveries That Confirmed the Bible in 2025

 When these new technologies were applied to the Dead Sea Scrolls, they revealed that:

-The Theological Bombshell: Daniel Written Before Prophetic Events
+The Theological Bombshell: Daniel Written Before the Prophesied Events

-Archaeological Evidence Responds
+The Archaeological Evidence Responds

 Another Discovery: "Poor in Spirit" Finally Explained

-The Dead Sea Scrolls also preserved the Hebrew expression "anawê ruach" (עֲנָוֵי רוּחַ), which Jesus uses in Matthew 5:3:
+The Dead Sea Scrolls also preserved the Hebrew expression "anawe ruach" (עֲנָוֵי רוּחַ), which Jesus uses in Matthew 5:3:

-"Blessed are the poor in spirit: for theirs is the kingdom of heaven."
+"Blessed are the poor in spirit, for theirs is the kingdom of heaven."

-Herod's Palace and the Prison Mystery
+Herod's Palace and the Mystery of the Prison

 Caesarea Maritima, built by Herod the Great, was for centuries the Roman administrative capital of Judea.
 Herod's magnificent palace, which later served as the official residence of Roman governors — including Pontius Pilate — was already well known to archaeologists.

-Entrance to the Exact Prison where the Apostle Paul Was Held
+Entrance to the Exact Prison Where the Apostle Paul Was Held

 But no one knew exactly where.

-The Discovery During Plumbing Work
+The Discovery During Pipeline Works

-Urban Infrastructure Plumbing
+Urban Infrastructure Pipeline

-• Thick limestone walls
+• Thick walls of limestone

 • Strategic location: Immediately adjacent to the governor's palace